Pain in prison: Jonathan Muir appeared crying and weak before his parents

 The Cuban teenager Jonathan David Muir Burgos, 16 years old, was found "very weak" and emotionally affected by his parents during a visit this Monday to the Canaleta provincial prison in Ciego de Ávila, where he has been detained since March.

-The evangelical pastor Mario Félix Lleonart, director of the Patmos Institute and exiled in the United States, conveyed the message he received from the father of the minor, also a pastor Elier Muir Ávila, at the end of the visit: "Our son is not well, he feels very weak and they are not providing him with medication," reported Martí Noticias
+The evangelical pastor Mario Félix Lleonart, director of the Patmos Institute and exiled in the United States, conveyed the message he received from the father of the minor, also a pastor, Elier Muir Ávila, at the end of the visit: "Our son is not well, he feels very weak and is not receiving medication," reported Martí Noticias

-The farewell was especially heartbreaking for the family.
+The farewell was particularly heartbreaking for the family.

-"As he said goodbye, Elier saw him standing behind some bars, crying and with a very sad expression.
-He told me, 'Today I left very sad, it breaks my heart,'" Lleonart recounted.
+"In saying goodbye, Elier saw him standing behind some bars, crying and with a very sad expression.
+He told me, 'Today I left feeling very sad; it breaks my heart,'" Lleonart recounted.

-Jonathan was arrested on March 16 along with his father when they responded to a police summons in Morón, following his alleged involvement in the protests of March 13 in that city, sparked by power outages lasting more than 26 hours a day and extreme food shortages.
+Jonathan was arrested on March 16 along with his father when they responded to a police summons in Morón, following his alleged involvement in the protests on March 13 in that city, sparked by power outages exceeding 26 hours a day and extreme food shortages.

-The Municipal Prosecutor's Office of Morón accuses him of the crime of sabotage, a charge that could carry a prison sentence of seven to 15 years.
+The Municipal Prosecutor's Office of Morón accuses him of the crime of sabotage, a charge that can carry a prison sentence of between seven and 15 years.

-The physical deterioration of the minor has been documented progressively.
-They suffer from severe deshidrosis, infections caused by streptococcus and staphylococcus, two untreated intestinal parasites, vasovagal crises with episodes of disorientation, and malnutrition.
+The physical deterioration of the child has been documented progressively.
+They suffer from severe dyshidrosis, infections caused by streptococcus and staphylococcus, two untreated intestinal parasites, vasovagal crises with episodes of disorientation, and malnutrition.

 Receives only one meal a day in a disposable cup.

-In the early hours of April 23, Jonathan called his father, crying: "Dad, please, get me out of here, Dad, I can't take it anymore."
+In the early hours of April 23, Jonathan called his father in tears: "Dad, please, get me out of here, Dad, I can't take it anymore."

-The regime attempted to counter the allegations by disseminating, through the official media outlet Razones de Cuba, an image of Jonathan playing the piano at a cultural event inside the prison, which was denounced as propaganda by the family and activists.
+The regime attempted to counter the accusations by disseminating, through the official medium Razones de Cuba, an image of Jonathan playing the piano at a cultural event inside the prison, which was denounced as propaganda by the family and activists.

-"It is very sad that there is not a single document that officially proves that Jonathan is imprisoned, while the regime insists internationally that there are no political or conscience prisoners in Cuba," he pointed out.
+"It is very sad that there is not a single document that officially proves Jonathan is imprisoned, while the regime insists internationally that there are no political or conscience prisoners in Cuba," he noted.

-The Inter-American Commission on Human Rights (IACHR) granted precautionary measures to the minor on April 24 through Resolution 30/2026, considering their rights to life, personal integrity, and health to be at risk.
-The Cuban government ignored the prior request that the organization sent on April 10.
+The Inter-American Commission on Human Rights (IACHR) granted precautionary measures to the minor on April 24 through Resolution 30/2026, considering that their rights to life, personal integrity, and health were at risk.
+The Cuban government ignored the prior request sent by the agency on April 10.

 Cuban-American Congressman Mario Díaz-Balart publicly demanded: "From the United States, we demand FREEDOM now for Jonathan David Muir Burgos!
 No minor should be pursued or imprisoned for raising their voice against a dictatorship."